-Do you have a slow Roku device?
+Do you have a slow Roku TV or Roku device?
 Rokus are generally very reliable devices, especially considering how affordable they are.

-To fix your Roku that is slow to respond to menu commands and has delayed app loading, you will need to clear the Roku cache, run a speed check, then update Roku’s software in settings and restart your device.
+If you’re Roku TV is slow (or slow to respond to menu commands) and has delayed app loading, then you will need to clear the Roku cache, run a speed check, then update Roku’s software in settings and restart your device.
 After this, the Roku interface will perform significantly faster.

 Sluggish UI and slow to load apps can even occur on modern devices such as the Roku 4k Express, Ultra and even Roku TV models.